chloelavrat/speech-to-text-app/assets/text/introduction.md

-Welcome to <a style="color: black;" href="https://azerty-labs.com" target="_blank"><bold>Azerty-labs</bold></a>'s speech-to-text transcription page!

-Here, you can upload a wav audio file or enter a YouTube link to have its audio transcribed into text.
-Our system uses cutting-edge speech recognition technology to accurately transcribe spoken words into text, saving you time and effort.

-Simply select your input method, upload or enter your audio, and let our system do the rest.
-You can then review and edit the text output as needed, and use it for a variety of purposes.
-Try it out and see how easy it is to turn audio into text!
+Upload a WAV file or enter a YouTube link, and we'll transcribe the audio into text using advanced speech recognition.
+Just choose your input, upload or enter the audio, and let our system handle the rest.
+You can then review and edit the text as needed.
+Try it out and see how easy it is!

 ### Select an input method